FAQ - Frequently Asked Questions

 Players will have two handicap forms e-mailed to them.

-The purpose of the first form is to confirm your index is USGA approved and valid to be used at the event.
+The purpose of the first form is to confirm your index is WHS approved and valid to be used at the event.
 This form will be emailed to participants in the summer.
 If you are unable to answer any of the questions on this form, stop and call tournament staff to ensure you have a valid index.
-If you do not have a valid USGA Handicap Index our staff will provide a FREE USGA handicap account to registered participants via USHandicap.

 The second form will be for participants to submit their handicap index for the event.
-This handicap verification from is sent on August 15th.
-Failure to submit your USGA Handicap Index by the deadline can result in a player being made ineligible for prizes at the event.
+This handicap verification from is sent on August 14th, 2023.
+Failure to submit your WHS/GHIN Handicap Index by the deadline on August 17th can result in a player being made ineligible for prizes at the event.

-If you have a question or concern about whether your handicap is USGA approved and valid for the event just give our staff a call and we can let you know.
+If you have a question or concern about whether your handicap is officially WHS approved and valid for the event just give our staff a call and we can let you know.

-The tournament consists of nine divisions.
-The age group you will play in is your age at the start of the tournament.
-If you are 59 and you will turn 60 on September 2nd (after the start of the tournament) you will be placed in the Senior Men division (ages 50-59).
+The tournament consists of eleven divisions.
+The default age group you will play in is your age at the start of the tournament.
+IE. If you are 59 and you will turn 60 on September 2nd (after the start of the tournament) you will be placed in the Senior Men division (ages 50-59).

 - Men (49 and under)